SilverCrow2323/Renpy-Vita-Portings/README.md

 # Ren'py-Vita---Porting-Tests
-List of possibily Ren'Py games (mostly VN) to be ported with renpy-vita
+List of possibily Ren'Py games (mostly VN) to be ported with [renpy-vita](https://github.com/SonicMastr/renpy-vita).

 ## Do you want to suggest a game to be ported?
 Go in the "Issues" section and open a new one!